-The environmental process is being undertaken in distinct phases.
 The NEMA Application Form and Draft Scoping Report were submitted to DE&NC on the 29th July 2020.
 EnviroAfrica, as the appointed Environmental Assessment Practitioner ("EAP"), received the acknowledgement letter for the NEMA Application Form and Draft Scoping Report on the 16th October 2020.
-The aim of the Scoping Process was to identify potential issues.
-The Final Scoping Report and Plan of Study for EIA were submitted to the Department of Environment and Nature Conservation (DE&NC) on the 8th October 2020.
 The Scoping Process was undertaken to identify potential issues.